About | Stephen Walton

 As I’ve seen many photographers do, I can’t bring myself to write my own bio in the third person, so here goes.
 Firstly, hey, I’m Stephen Walton.

-Let’s spin the clock back to 2005 when I graduated in Photography & Media Production from art college.
+Let’s spin the clock back to 2005 when I graduated in Photography & Media Production from an art college.

-After that I started my career as an Art Director & Photo Studio Manager for Venture Photography studios shooting contemporary portraiture, products, branding and lifestyle projects.
+After that, I started my career as an Art Director & Photo Studio Manager for Venture Photography studios, shooting contemporary portraiture, products, branding and lifestyle projects.

-Over the years, I’ve worked with over 10,000 clients, families, and celebrities as well as collaborating with Liverpool FC Womens, Adobe, Lexus and Mini BMW.
+Over the years, I’ve worked with over 10,000 clients, families, and celebrities, as well as collaborating with Liverpool FC Women’s, Adobe, Lexus and Mini BMW.

 Photo of Stephen Walton, photography tutor and mentor at The VuePoint Photography.
 Close up photo of a selfie taken in a forest.